 Milan is a great place to be based during your visit to Northern Italy.
 So many beautiful towns with cobbled streets are easily accessible by short drives or train rides from Milan.
 Here are our top picks for Milan day trips!

 I have to start off this list with one of my personal favorite day trips from Milan, the lovely Cinque Terre.
 It’s a collection of five colorful coastal villages located along the Mediterranean.
 All the villages together make up the Cinque Terre National Park.

 To travel between the colorful villages, you can either take a short train ride or follow the coastal path that connects the villages.
 Be sure to check on the status of the paths before you visit, as they can sometimes be closed due to erosion or storms.
 Otherwise, the train ride is less than five minutes between each village.

 I recommend starting your visit off at the quaint fishing village of Riomaggiore.
 Walk down to the port to see traditional fishing boats and enjoy some gelato.
 For lunch, you must go to Nessun Dorma in Manarola, the next town over.
 The mouthwatering fresh bruschetta is worth the wait.

 You can walk off your bruschetta and gelato at the next village, Corniglia.
-There are quite a few flights of stairs to get up to the town from the train station, so make sure to pack some good walking shoes.
+There are quite a few flights of stairs to get up to the town from the train station, so pack some good walking shoes.
 It’s the only one of the five villages that are not on the water, but the views are breathtaking.

 Make a short stop in the picturesque town of Vernazza to admire the Castello di Vernazza before heading down to Monterosso al Mare, my favorite of the Cinque Terre.
 Here, you will find beach chairs and umbrellas to rent while being mesmerized by the clear, blue Mediterranean Sea.
 This is also an excellent day trip from Florence if you plan on visiting there as well.